humairazafar/js_weather_app/README.md

 <img width="1440" alt="Screen Shot 2022-03-19 at 12 20 03 PM" src="https://user-images.githubusercontent.com/75461281/159131488-e97d3c94-c978-4ea8-9a5e-42085c69c22a.png">

 ### HamaraWeather
-This is app will be using the accu weather api to display weather condition in city of the world.
-In urdu language, 'Hamara' means our, you can translate the name as 'OurWeather'app 😄 🇵🇰
+This is app will be using the accu weather api to display weather conditions in any city of the world.
+In urdu language, 'Hamara' means 'our', you can translate the name as 'OurWeather'app 😄 🇵🇰
 ### file folder
 The files in the project contain an index.html file, a styles.css file, and a folder for javascript.
 The folder, scripts has two files, app.js for DOM manipulation and forecast.js for API calls, async and await code.